MateeDevs/devstack-ios-app/README.md

 - After successful release build, a git tag with version and build numbers is created and pushed to the git

 ## Tests
-- Unit tests are in `Tests`, you can run them on any scheme with `CMD + U`
-- All new features should have at least a basic test set for ViewModel's outputs and all newly created UseCases + Repositories
+- All newly created ViewModels / UseCases / Repositories should have at least a basic set of tests
 - Mocking of network requests is based on [Moya stubbing provider](https://github.com/Moya/Moya/blob/master/docs/Testing.md)
+- [SwiftyMocky](https://github.com/MakeAWishFoundation/SwiftyMocky) is used for automatic mock generation

 ## TODO
-- Remove `Move Frameworks` scripts from Build Phases when no longer needed
+- Re-enable KMP example once the module is fixed - [related PR](https://github.com/MateeDevs/devstack-ios-app/pull/133)
+- Replace Mint with SPM Extensible Build Tools once it is available (should be in Swift 5.6)
 - Migrate to SwiftUI + Combine when the time is right